Ever wondered to yourself – how does eToro make money?

 In general, a typical market maker will profit from your losing positions.
 This can be frustrating for investors.
 Assuming that brokers are profiting from their losses brings up tricky questions about conflict of interest.
 This is one major reason why rifts between the brokers and traders exist.

-Don’t get me wrong, I’m not saying that eToro doesn’t make any profits from your losses… they just do it differently than other market makers.
+Don’t get me wrong, eToro does make a profit from your losses… they just do it differently than other market makers.

-Consequently, they also profit from your losing trades, similar to any market maker.
+Consequently, they profit from your losing trades, similar to any market maker.

 However, all of these actions involve no dealing desk, meaning eToro will not interfere in your trades or its outcomes whatsoever.
-Now that’s something that Wall Street would never be able to do!
+This is something that Wall Street traders simply cannot promise!

 Another major source of revenue for eToro is through non-trading related fees and commissions.

 Another income stream for eToro is the commission charged on all cryptocurrency transfers.
-If you have crypto in your eToro e-wallet, you can transfer them to eToro’s proprietary crypto wallet, eToroX. eToroX is a trading platform by eToro, that supports many cryptocurrencies.
+If you have crypto in your eToro e-wallet, you can transfer them to eToro’s proprietary crypto wallet, eToroX. eToroX is a trading platform by eToro.
 The fees vary depending on which currency you deal with and where you send it.

 Personally, we prefer Coinbase for our cryptocurrency holdings.
 We find it easier to transfer our coins out to our offline hardware wallets.